Areas of support

 The research infrastructure must be established at a Danish research institution with expertise within the relevant field.
 The facility or equipment must be made available to the general scientific environment, incl. users from other institutions, SME’s and incubators.

 Besides the applicant, there must be a group of 3-5 core collaborators associated with Danish research environments, committed to be core users of the equipment or facility.

-Each grant can be of DKK 5-25 million, for a period of up to five years.
-The total grant capital in 2023 is DKK 130 million.
+Each grant can be of DKK 5-25 million, for a period of up to six years.
+The total grant capital in 2024 is expected to be DKK 135 million.